BernVein/NeuralNetFromScratch/README.md

 ./neural
 ```

 Tip: If the provided `runNeuralNet.bat` doesn’t work in your environment, use the manual command above.
-Batch files don’t support `#` comments, so if you edit it, prefer `REM` for comments.

 ## VS Code Setup (optional)

 This repo ships basic VS Code configuration files in `.vscode/`: